Ackermann Steering Geometry

 How do I calculate the steering angle for my robot?

-If you know your desired turning radius ($R$) and wheelbase ($L$), the inner wheel angle is $\arctan(L / (R - W/2))$ and the outer wheel angle is $\arctan(L / (R + W/2))$, where $W$ is the track width.
-These formulas are essential for programming the motion controller.
+Know your target radius $R$ and wheelbase $L$?
+Inner angle is $\arctan(L / (R - W/2))$, outer is $\arctan(L / (R + W/2))$, with $W$ as track width.
+Crucial for your motion controller code.

 Can Ackermann steering be combined with 4-wheel drive?